-The Lewis Institute helps students navigate answers to these big questions and find opportunities to create positive impact.
+The Institute for Social Innovation helps students navigate answers to these big questions and find opportunities to create positive impact.

 For example, we know students need to gain real-world experiences and platforms for creating social impact that often is not possible through traditional internships.
 We also know that organizations can benefit from tackling a special project or interest with a fresh, entrepreneurial approach.

 That’s why we developed the Social Innovation Inventureship program.